New Delhi Airport Authorities

 New Delhi Airport - History

 The New Delhi Airport was previously called the Palam Airport and functioned as Indian Air Force's, "Air Force Station".
-In the 70s due to increasing air traffic, another terminal with 4 times the capacity of the terminal at the old Palam.
+In the 70s, due to increasing air traffic, another terminal was constructed with four times the capacity of the terminal at the old Palam.
 The airport was named as the Indira Gandhi International (IGI) Airport on 2 May 1986 after the inauguration of the international terminal (Terminal 2).

 New Delhi Airport Terminals